 Take an in-depth look at who’s visiting Australia’s Coral Coast in our latest regional fact sheet.
 Updated annually, the fact sheet shows the number of overnight visitors, where they come from, how much they spend, their purpose of visit, length of stay, and other key insights.

 Find out more about Australia’s Coral Coast through Tourism WA’s Local Government Area fact sheets.
 Updated annually, the fact sheets detail visitor numbers for key areas, length of visitor stay, visitor spend and other key insights.
 Each factsheet is based on data from Tourism Research Australia, who publish visitor statistics for every Australia LGA.
+The LGA factsheets have not been updated for 2025.
+When individual LGA data is available, they will be added.

 Beyond our five main tourism regions, we have developed insights into the Regional Development Commissions areas across Western Australia, plus an in-depth look at the Perth metropolitan region.
 Each factsheet includes information on visitor numbers, where these visitors come from, how much they spend and more destination insights.
 Updated each calendar year, the fact sheets are based on data from Tourism Research Australia's National and International Visitor Surveys.